premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_archive/2011-11-15-do-you-matter-robert-brunner-stewart-emery-russ-hall-book-review.md

 layout: post
 lang: english
 type: blog
+category: []
+permalink: /english/blog/:title/

+date: 2011-11-15
 title: Do You Matter? - How Great Design Will Make People Love Your Company
-date: 2011-11-15
-category: english-blog
-permalink: /english/blog/:title/
 ---

 **Book:** Do You Matter?: How Great Design Will Make People Love Your Company